Who is the User?

 Acknowledgements

-ITIL is a registered trademark of AXELOS Limited Diagrams and images contained in this article have been created by Jim Jackson and remain the property of Blue Sky AFC Associates LLC, copyright 2019.
+ITIL is a registered trademark of Peoplecert.
+Diagrams and images contained in this article have been created by Jim Jackson and remain the property of Blue Sky AFC Associates LLC, copyright 2019.